 If this is the case, accidentally slips or even falls could be possible, which does expose you to the risk of injury.
 If you want to go for a barefoot feel but want to make sure you have proper grip, why not opt for yoga or exercise socks with grip on them?

 Finally, be considerate of other gym users if you’re in a commercial setting, and be mindful that other gym users use the machine!

 We’d strongly recommend not going barefoot in a commercial gym, and most gym owners are likely to back us up on this.
 If you have an urge to barefoot train on an elliptical, it’s probably worth investing in a machine you can use in the privacy of your own home!

 What Kind of Shoes Should I Wear On An Elliptical?

 If you decide that the barefoot vibe isn’t for you and you want the traditional support of a shoe, what type should you go for?

-Generally speaking, anything that serves you well for running should serve you well for the elliptical.
+Generally speaking, anything that serves you well for running are the best shoes for elliptical machines.
 Comfortable running shoes should be fine.

 General purpose trainers, or cross trainers as they’re sometimes called, are also a good bet.
 They frequently combine the support elements of various different fitness shoes in order to give you something that stands up to a range of motion and exercises.